 2. If we call one of the enhanced test methodologies as a Rel-17 test equipment feature, then a test equipment setup implementing the earlier release conformance test specification should be allowed to bring in a Rel-17 feature, provided that it meets all of the applicable Rel-17 requirements for that feature.

 3. When there is a core requirement change (or modification/relaxation) in, e.g. Rel-17, to enable testing/unblock testability issues, then the requirement change should be applicable only from Rel-17 onwards.

+4. When the enhanced test methodology applies to a UE feature supported only from a specific release, the test method becomes applicable only from that release onwards.

 5 UE RF testing methodology enhancements